risgk/digital-synth-pra32-u/README.md

     - PRA32-U can also be controlled by MIDI without using PRA32-U CTRL
     - Refer to "PRA32-U-MIDI-Implementation-Chart.txt" for the supported functions
     - The default program is #0
-    - Preset programs #0-15 can be modified by editing "pra32-u-program-table.h"
+    - Programs #0-15 can be modified by editing "pra32-u-program-table.h"
     - PRA32-U CTRL functions related to parameter writing
         - Write: Write the current parameters to PRA32-U (Program #8-15 and the flash)
         - Program Change: Send Program Change to PRA32-U